 The National Empowerment Fund (NEF’s) role is to support Broad-Based Black Economic Empowerment (BB-BEE)

 The National Empowerment Fund (NEF) assists individuals, communities and businesses achieve success through their funding programs.
 Established by the National Empowerment Fund Act No 105 of 1998 (NEF Act), the National Empowerment Fund (the NEF) is a driver and thought-leader in promoting and facilitating black economic participation by providing financial and non-financial support to black empowered businesses, and by promoting a culture of savings and investment among black people.
-The fund provides business loans from R250 000 to R75 million across all industry sectors, for start-ups, expansion and equity acquisition purposes.
-NEF funding is currently obtainable from four funds.
-These are:
+The vision of the National Empowerment Fund (NEF) is to become the leading provider of innovative transformation solutions for an economically inclusive South Africa.
+National Empowerment Fund NEF Funding includes business loans from R250 000 to R75 million across all industry sectors, for start-ups, expansion and equity acquisition purposes.

 This Fund is designed to assist black entrepreneurs who want to start new businesses and existing businesses with expansion capital.
 The Fund offers debt, quasi-equity and equity finance products with the funding threshold ranging from a minimum of R250 000 to a maximum of R10 million.
 Funding is delivered in the form of Entrepreneurship Finance, Procurement Finance and Franchise Finance products.